 Are There Any Other Deductions to Consider?

-A departing employee must be sent one a P45 their final pay has been calculated.?
-Final pay will usually be calculated at the same time as the normal weekly or monthly salary and leavers cannot expect to receive their pay earlier than normal.?
+A departing employee must be sent a P45 once their final pay has been calculated.
+Final pay will usually be calculated at the same time as the normal weekly or monthly salary and leavers cannot expect to receive their pay earlier than normal.
 HMRC rules are that pay information is submitted to them on the same day or before an employee receives their pay.

 As always, it is important to get the calculations correct before submitting the final pay information to HMRC as it can be a lengthy process to put things right after the event.